Beardmore Glacier: Early exploration

 The glacier is one of the main passages through the Transantarctic Mountains to the great polar plateau beyond, and was one of the early routes to the South Pole despite its steep upward incline.

 The glacier was discovered and climbed by Ernest Shackleton during his Nimrod Expedition of 1908.
 Although Shackleton turned back at latitude 88° 23' S, just 97.5 nmi from the South Pole, he established the first proven route towards the pole and, in doing so, became the first person to set foot upon the polar plateau.
 In 1911–1912, Captain Scott and his Terra Nova Expedition team reached the South Pole by similarly climbing the Beardmore.
 However, they reached the pole a month after Roald Amundsen and his team, who had chosen a route up the previously unknown Axel Heiberg Glacier.
-It was on the way back to the Terra Nova expedition's base camp after they left the South Pole that Edgar Evans, one of the members of Scott's chosen team to go on to the final trek to the South Pole, died around the foot of Beardmore Glacier on February 17, 1912.
+It was on the way back to the Terra Nova expedition's base camp after they left the South Pole that Edgar Evans, one of the members of Scott's chosen team to go on to the final trek to the South Pole, died around the foot of the Beardmore Glacier on February 17, 1912.